HarDhillon/Cs50x-Course-/README.md

 # Cs50x

-Code that weas written as part of the Harvard University CS50x course.
+Code that was completed as part of Harvard Universitie's online CS50x Course